dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Error

-While processing the request from the relying party, the wallet can cancel it at any time by sending an error in response.
+While processing the request from the relying party, the signer can cancel it at any time by sending an error in response.

 `errorType` (`text`): The reason behind the cancellation.
 Possible values:
 - `"ABORTED"`: The user has canceled the action.
-- `"VERSION_NOT_SUPPORTED`: The version of the standard is not supported by the wallet.
+- `"VERSION_NOT_SUPPORTED`: The version of the standard is not supported by the signer.
-- `"NETWORK_NOT_SUPPORTED"`: The network on which the action was requested is not supported by the wallet.
+- `"NETWORK_NOT_SUPPORTED"`: The network on which the action was requested is not supported by the signer.
-- `"NOT_GRANTED"`: The wallet has not granted permission to perform the action.
+- `"NOT_GRANTED"`: The signer has not granted permission to perform the action.
 - `"NETWORK"`: The network call failed.
 - `"UNKNOWN"`: The reason is unknown.